Manx Airlines: Changes and further mergers

 Manx Airlines ceased operations on 31 August 2002.
-The last flight was planned to be flown by BAe 146 G-MIMA, from London (Gatwick) to Isle of Man Airport (Ronaldsway).
+The last flight was planned to be flown by a BAe 146 from London (Gatwick) to Isle of Man Airport (Ronaldsway).
 However, due to technical problems, a sub-chartered aircraft was brought in to operate this service.
 Therefore, the honour of operating the last Manx Airlines flight (JE 818 Birmingham to Ronaldsway) went to Manx-born pilot Captain Paul Quine, who was in command of ATP G-MANB, which landed at Ronaldsway at 20:10 GMT on Saturday, 31 August 2002.
+Next day all became British Airways CitiExpress.

 Fleet

-Manx Airlines operated the following types of aircraft:
+In the 1982–2002 years Manx Airlines operated the following types of aircraft: